ngsutils/ngsutils.github.com/modules/bamutils/basecall/index.md

     # gaps
     # inserts

-    If -hettest is applied, an alternative allele percentage is calculated. minor - background
+    If -altfreq is applied, an alternative allele percentage is calculated. minor - background
          --------------------------------
       (major - background) + (minor - background)